 5. LEARN A LANGUAGE AND/OR LIVE ABROAD.

 Once you leave college, language classes are expensive and hard to schedule.
-Take advantage of the daily classes and language labs that are included in the price of tuition.
+Take advantage of the daily classes and language labs included in the tuition price.
 Try to study abroad.
-Even if you can’t get away for a whole semester, find a short-term spring or summer program and, when it comes to choosing where, the more foreign the better.
-Elias says, “This is one of the best things you can get out of college.
-I am sad I didn’t get to start taking language,” Next year, Elias plans to start Chinese language study, and he recommends going above and beyond the school’s language requirement.
+Even if you can’t get away for a whole semester, find a short-term spring or summer program and, when it comes to choosing where, the more foreign, the better.

 6. STAY HEALTHY.

 Don’t neglect your health.
-Eat well and be sure to get enough sleep.
+Eat well, and be sure to get enough sleep.
 Getting sick means lots of missed classes and lots of missed fun.
 The recreation center, gym, or intramural sports are great ways to meet people and will help keep your mind clear.
 Do not abuse any substances, and do not kiss anyone who is sick.
-Elias says, “I had a lot of colds, although they weren’t debilitating and I could still get to class.
-Maybe it was being around sick people, maybe too much alcohol.”
-Whatever the case, he did not stay healthy and, sadly, “I did not go to the gym a single time.”

 7. TAP INTO RESOURCES.